GeoTecINIT/nativescript-wearos-sensors/README.md

    1. If permissions are rejected, it's the end of the way...
    2. If permissions are granted, we can start the collection!!

-To start the data collection, we also should to specify a `CollectionConfiguration`, where we can indicate the desired time between consecutive samples (`sensorDelay`), and the amount of samples to deliver each time (`batchSize`).
+To start the data collection, we also should specify a `CollectionConfiguration`, where we can indicate the desired time between consecutive samples (`sensorDelay`), and the amount of samples to deliver each time (`batchSize`).
 The configuration is optional, if no configuration is provided then default values apply.